 Practices which employ skilled use of hand tools and an understanding of material and have their roots in traditional functional design

-Most recently, I’ve taken a wooden spoon carving class at Birch with JoJo Wood, and previously I took knife-making and axe-making classes at Bushfire Forge with Owen Bush.
+Most recently, I’ve taken a pottery class, a wooden spoon carving class at Birch with JoJo Wood, and previously I took knife-making and axe-making classes at Bushfire Forge with Owen Bush.
 The knives really need handles and sheaths, so I guess some sort of leather work class is next.

 Oh, and I did a couple of bread-making classes at Bread Ahead, but I still don’t think I’d say I really know how to make bread.